 - Representing individuals and major institutions in securities regulatory investigations, including with respect to cryptocurrency.

-- Advising private and public companies on criminal matters involving employees and responding to enforcement processes.
+- Advising private and public companies on criminal matters, including responding to enforcement processes.

 - Acting as co-counsel in a pre-charge certiorari application to quash a search warrant, which halted a long-standing criminal investigation into alleged billing fraud by a medical professional.

 - Obtaining a stay of proceedings in complex historical criminal prosecution for violation of the s.
 11(b) Charter right to a speedy trial.

 - Defending physicians in professional liability cases before judges and juries, in motions, and on appeal.